w3c/wai-curricula/content/how-to-use-these-curricula.md

 * Teaching Ideas -- Suggested ideas to help instructors teach the learning outcomes.
 * Ideas to Assess Knowledge -- Suggested ideas to help instructors assess the skills or knowledge acquired by the students.
 * Teaching Resources -- recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.

+For explanations about specific terminology related to people with disabilities, assistive technologies, and adaptive strategies, refer to [How people with disabilities use the Web](/people-use-web).

 {% include excol.html type="end" %}